 How Can I Help Her Stop?

-- Evaluation: To begin with, you should have your daughter evaluated by an experienced mental health professional to find out what her reasons for hurting herself are and whether they may be connected to another disorder.
+- Evaluation: Have your daughter evaluated by an experienced mental health professional to find out her reasons for hurting herself and whether cutting may be connected to another disorder.
+(Learn more about when to get your child counseling.)

 - Cognitive behavioral therapy (CBT): In cognitive behavioral therapy, a psychologist teaches your child to challenge negative, distressing thoughts, to recognize the pattern and train herself to think outside it.
 In many cases, particularly with teenagers, this treatment is very successful.